 Instead of filling the macaron hearts, they’re also handy as a garnish for desserts.

-For a romantic dessert, try this Hermé-style simplistic version of rose mascarpone cream served on a giant rose macaron and topped with fragrant raspberries (recipe on p.109 in the book.)
+For a romantic dessert, try this Hermé-style simplistic version of rose mascarpone cream served on a giant rose macaron and topped with fragrant raspberries (recipe on p.109 in my book, Mad About Macarons.)
 There’s only one problem: many of you are lucky enough to have red fruits in season just now but here there are no blooming raspberries around due to these Siberian winds – or at least worth buying them at an extraordinary cost and with no flavour.
 So I attempted something different.

-So with all this in mind, I’ve come up with a light, fragrant, snowy mousse for you that’s not too sweet: it’s a quick and easy gluten free dessert.
+So with all this in mind, I’ve come up with a light, fragrant, snowy mousse for you that’s not too sweet.
+There is no added sugar in this recipe, making it healthy.
+Moreover, it’s a quick and easy gluten free dessert.

 What is it about rose that makes it so Valentine friendly?
 I adore this addition of the orange blossom.
 Heating the white chocolate in the pan with a little of the cream makes melting it so much easier – especially if you’re unsure of the quality of your chocolate.
 The meringue crunch comes from the macaron heart and the dosage of orange blossom and rose counteracts the sweetness of the chocolate and is just enough to send your Valentine into a billowy, romantic cloud.
 Accompany this with glass of chilled Muscat.